How Big Do Brittanys Get? Size & Growth Guide

 Brittanys are a medium breed, reaching 30-40 lbs at full maturity.
 Medium breeds generally reach full size between 10-16 months.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Brittany requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Brittany has specific care needs shaped by its genetics and build.
 Below you'll find the key information organized by topic.

 Growth Timeline

 Breed data gives us statistical probabilities, not certainties — but those probabilities shape smart care decisions.
-Brittanys with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Brittany, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 Weight Chart by Age